OndrejMan/coinjoin-mappings/README.md

 decompositions are limited to P2WPKH and P2TR.
 P2WSH inputs are rejected because their virtual size cannot be inferred from an address.
-Unsupported or malformed addresses now fail only their transaction: Sake writes the other results plus an error record, then exits non-zero so the combined PBS stage still fails closed.
+Unsupported or malformed addresses now fail only their transaction: Sake writes the other results plus an error record, then exits non-zero.
+The combined PBS stage accepts that documented partial-result exit only when the JSON exists and reports at least one error;
+unexpected exit codes or missing/invalid output still fail the job.

 ### Combined stage output